spacetelescope/pandokia/doc/source/adding_runners.rst

     are not directly useful to a test_runner, but the system does not remove them from the environment.

- - PDK_CONTEXT

-    The name of the context that this test is running in.

 Other environment variables are also present, either from the environment inherited from your shell or from the pdk_environment files.